estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 let fullName = 'Esteban ' + surname + ' some extra random surname'
 ```

 the `+` operator here doesn't SUM numbers but it joins strings into a single one.
 Downside? messy syntax.
-It's better to do **strint interpolation**.
+It's better to do **string interpolation**.

 ### From top to bottom